-Did you know that winter is one of the worst times for fleas, mites and ticks in Australia?
+Did you know that winter is one of the worst times for fleas in Australia?

 Vet clinics are full of parasite cases because many pet-owners think these nasties simply “disappear” during winter and stop protecting their pets.